-The examinations are scheduked to continue for eight (8) days and will end on Wednesday, November 24th, 2021.
 The Mid Term Examination, is part of course work administered uniformly as part of Continuous Assessment Tests to all students in faculties located at the Main campus, Amoud University, including Faculty of Agriculture and Environment, Faculty of Education, Faculty of Engineering, Faculty of Computing and ICT, Faculty of Business and Public Administration and Faculty of Economics and Political Science and the Faculty of Sharia and Law, in Town Campus, Amoud University, Borama.

 Mode of Examinations